Slice and Bake Cookies - made 6 ways

 - Remember to tightly wrap the cookie dough log to maintain freshness in the fridge.

-- If you find the mix-ins aren't incorporating well into the dough, knead the dough with your hands on a flat surface - similar to how they incorporate mix-ins into ice cream at cold stone.
+- If you find the mix-ins aren't incorporating well into the dough, knead the dough with your hands on a floured surface - similar to how they incorporate mix-ins into ice cream at cold stone.

 - Use a thin sharp knife to slice the cookies.
 A smooth and quick motion to slice is best, no need to saw back and forth.